ni/nimi-python/docs/nifgen/functions.rst

         generate.
 Each element of the **sampleCountsArray** must be larger than the minimum waveform size, a multiple of the waveform quantum and no larger than the number of samples in the corresponding waveform.
-You can obtain these values by calling the nifgen\_QueryArbWfmCapabilities function.
+You can obtain these values by calling the nifgen_QueryArbWfmCapabilities method.

         **Default Value**: None